Skip to main content

 sudo mount /dev/vdb1 /data

-2. Verify that the volume is mounted to the directory where the database data will be stored.
+2. Verify that the volume is mounted to the directory for storing database data.

 df -h